-US man threatens Spanish-speaking staff
+New York lawyer rages at Spanish speakers

 "Your staff are speaking Spanish to customers when they should be speaking English," he tells one employee.

+Local media report have named the man as 42-year-old New York lawyer Aaron Schlossberg.

-He then threatens to call the US deportation force, Immigration and Customs Enforcement (ICE).
+In the clip he threatens to call the US deportation agency, Immigration and Customs Enforcement (ICE).

 "My guess is they're not documented, so my next call is to ICE to have each one of them kicked out of my country," he says.